open/close all folders

 Film - Animated

 - The Black Cauldron: The Horned King's most notable feature is the one he is named after.
 He's a terrifying lich Evil Overlord who tries to use a demonic artifact to conquer the world by killing the living.
-The animators felt that his appearance would make him a more distinctive villain than Arawn from the Prydain books.
+The animators felt that his appearance would make him a more distinctive villain than Arawn from the Prydain books, the Big Bad to whom he was The Dragon.

 - Invoked and parodied in The Curse of the Were-Rabbit.
 During the meeting of the towns' citizens in regard to how to deal with the creature that has been seen around their town, just before Lady Tottington makes an address, Lord Victor Quartermaine is shown with two pairs of spikes that are behind his head that gives him an appearance of having devilish horns.
 In addition, Tottington has an angel sculpture behind her which gives her the appearance of having wings.